fiffeek/.dotfiles/README.md

 # .dotfiles
 Personal dotfiles managed by Ansible.

 I use Ubuntu.
-Ansible is leveraged to make this set up more easy on multiple machines.
+[Ansible](https://github.com/ansible/ansible) is leveraged to make this set up easier on multiple machines.
 In the future this might be changed to [nix](https://github.com/NixOS/nix) instead.
 This set up is very specific to my needs, I encourage the reader to use it as a reference, rather than use directly.
+This config is not static, and does change over time.

 ## Terminal driven development